We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 - M.eating– This place was highly recommended so we went here first.
 The menu looked great but we got shoved in an awkward table: inside, in the back, right next to the waiter’s station… and I just wasn’t feeling it, not with so many other gorgeous options out there!
 So, we left.
 If you go here, be sure to ask for an outdoor “street-side” table!
 (Keep in mind, by “street” I mean “sidewalk”…there are no cars in this tiny, gorgeous village.

 - Familia– a cute little Italian joint.
-We ate here after we left m.eating, mainly because it looked so pretty and we were able to get a good table.
+We ate here after we left m.eating, mainly because it looked so pretty and we were able to get a good table right on the sidewalk.
 The food was good, nothing crazy- but then again, I’m pretty much the most basic eater ever!

 - Interni– This place was INSANE!
 Be sure to get a reservation…the food, drinks, and atmosphere were so good!